‘Open Marriage’: Lifetime’s Naughty Couple Movie Explores Dark Side Of Swingers Clubs, Starring Tilky Jones, Jason Tobias

 WebMD has some interesting statistical information regarding open marriages.

 “The number of adults with open relationships — be they formal marriages or more informal arrangements — is small.
 Probably about 4% to 9% of U.S. adults have some sort of open arrangement, estimates Franklin Veaux, 41, an Atlanta-based computer programmer and web site developer who also runs a polyamory web site.
 Others, including Steve Brody, PhD, a psychologist based in Cambria, Calif., put the number much lower.
-“It’s got to be less than 1%,” he says.
+‘It’s got to be less than 1%,’ he says.
 He has counseled thousands of couples in the past 30 years and has encountered very few instances of open relationships among his patients.”

 Filmed in the United States, Lifetime’s Open Marriage is produced by MarVista Entertainment with Marguerite Henry as co-executive producer and Kimberly A. Ray as producer.
 The sultry music is provided by Nick Soole.